CroudsourcedCombos/main/README.md

 (this isn't in a shell script because some of these can be a bit tempermental and require manual troubleshooting or configuration choices)
 1. `cd backend` to get into the right folder for all these commands
 2. `npm i` to get everything you need installed and generate important prisma information you will need to build.
 Wait for this to continue.
-3. `mv .env.example .env` and modify the file to change the password or username.
-Make sure to reflect these changes in `docker-compose.yml`.
-The defaults will be fine for local testing.
-4. `docker compose up` to start up the database.
+3. `docker compose up` to start up the database.
 Wait for this to finish before continuing.
-5. `npm run reset-seed` to 1) nuke the database to a clean slate (not important here but useful in other cases) 2) update the database to reflect the status of the schema 3) load seed data into the database
+4. `npm run reset-seed` to 1) nuke the database to a clean slate (not important here but useful in other cases) 2) update the database to reflect the status of the schema 3) load seed data into the database
-6. `npm run build` to build the typescript files to js to be ran with node
+5. `npm run build` to build the typescript files to js to be ran with node
-7. `npm run start` to start the server and you're good to go!
+6. `npm run start` to start the server and you're good to go!

 For an interactive API playground, go to http://localhost:4000